Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 10. Retail Print-on-Demand Merchandise

 Create and sell custom-designed products like t-shirts, mugs, and phone cases through print-on-demand platforms like Printful or Teespring.
-You upload your designs, and they handle the printing, shipping, and customer relrefreativity in designing appealing products that resonate with your target audience.
+You upload your designs, and they handle the printing, shipping, and customer creativity in designing appealing products that resonate with your target audience.
 Understanding design trends and customer preferences can impact your success.

 ### 11. App Development